 The Pedro Point Headlands is open to the public to enjoy.
 You can walk, run, watch the birds and, of course, savor the spectacular views.
 Mountain bikes and equestrians are currently not permitted on the existing trails due to the steep slopes, narrow trails and fragile ecosystems.

-Restoration construction on the trails has been complete, but you will see signs of habitat restoration in progress.
-Please refer to the Kiosk at the South Ridge trail head for updates.
+Restoration construction on the trails has been completed, but you will see signs of habitat restoration in progress.
+Please refer to the Kiosk at the South Ridge trailhead for updates.

 Trail Information and Map

 Parking is very limited in front of the green gate or across the highway in the pullout.

 The parking lot on the north side of the tunnel, serving Devil’s Slide County Park is open.
 There are about a dozen spaces.
 A trail from the parking lot goes up into the headlands near the western bus stop.

 The multi-year project improved the trails, wildlife habitat and natural beauty.
 The new trails now provide access to the same spectacular vistas.
 Excessively steep areas were converted to safer switchbacks or abandoned to increase accessibility and improve erosion control.